d3xter666/ui5con-2019-mean-stack-with-ui5/README.md

 ui5 init
 ```

-**Note:** The command below should be executed in the root folder of the application.
+**Note:** The command above should be executed in the root folder of the application.

 We'd update package.json file in order to add build tasks.